top of page

 mom2.jpg

 Donna Arteaga is a writer of murder mysteries that take place on a fictitious horse farm in Ocala, Florida.
 Readers are transported into a world of danger and intrigue.
-Diana and her crew's adventures in the series are full of unexpected twists and turns, from navigating through murder and romance scams to dealing with cheating veterinarians and dishonest lawyers, all while managing the farm.
+Diana and her staff's adventures in the series are full of unexpected twists and turns, from navigating through murder and romance scams to dealing with cheating veterinarians and dishonest lawyers, all while managing the farm.
 The most exciting part of the story leads Diana to the exotic location of Morocco.

 Donna's love for horses started at a young age.
 She has been riding horses since before she could walk.
 Throughout her career, she has been recognized with many awards on a national, regional, and local level for her skills in hunter/jumper, dressage, and eventing.
-She is currently a field master for Misty Morning Hounds.
+She is a former field master for Misty Morning Hounds.

-Donna has a particular interest in the Civil War and the 1800s, and enjoys visiting historical sites from that time period.
 Her books have been described as having a rich knowledge base and are skillfully written.
 The tension between Diana and her daughter, Charlotte, is one of the most captivating elements of the series and the bond between Diana and her horses serves as the emotional heart of the story.
 It's a tale of the deep bond between horses and their human companions, and the unique lives they lead.

 In The Press